 Stretched between the Herculean holies are many acres of quiet, spotless grounds dotted with trees, prayer stations, and benches.
 Most of it appears to be sponsored.
 There's a statue of Archangel Michael slaying the serpent, shrines commemorating Mary's most popular appearances over the centuries, and an anti-abortion memorial.
 Trinity Heights has reportedly poured more than $1 million into its own development, and draws a reported 100,000 visitors each year.
 Much is forbidden here, however, including pets, walking on the grass, sitting on the rocks, dipping in the water.
 "Quiet Please," one sign commands, "People Are Praying."

-Smack in the middle of Trinity Heights is St Joseph Center, built to shelter a life-size wood sculpture of the Last Supper.
-The artwork was carved with a hand chisel by Jerry Traufler, a postal worker from nearby Le Mars.
+Smack in the middle of Trinity Heights is St Joseph Center, built to shelter a life-size wood sculpture of the Last Supper carved with a hand chisel by Jerry Traufler from nearby Le Mars.
 It took Jerry seven years, working in a shed in his back yard after his daytime job as a postal worker.
 According to Jerry, it's one of only four life-size wood Last Suppers in the world (Another one is here).
 It's been displayed at Trinity Heights since 1996.

 The characters are expressively well-rendered for wood and all, though the rustic effect of the lathed goblets and chiseled tunics might suggest a celebrity roast in Sherwood Forest (at least to someone momentarily possessed by demons and trying to think of something funny about the sculpture).

 Jerry used his wife and neighbors as models, and the table alone is 22 feet long.
 We asked our guide if Jerry used special wood.
 "Nope, just pine lumber," he replied.
 "Like you'd buy at Home Depot."